 First of all, how is it that summer is already over?!
 I know this wasn’t the case in most of the country, but here in Seattle we never had sustained summer heat, just a few days here and there.
 It still feels as if summer lies ahead, even though September is chock full of big releases.
-Having said that, here are two books that did not go beyond ‘OK’ for me, but could be perfect for another reader.
+Having said that, here are two It’s Not You, It’s Me books.
+They did not go beyond ‘OK’ for me, but could be perfect for another reader.

 The Dollhouse by Fiona Davis